gatechain/gatechain-docs/en/README.md

 <!--### GateChain Address Types ###

-GateChain has two main account types, Normal Account, and Vault Account, with a different identifier at the start in their addresses:
+GateChain has two main account types, Normal Account, and Vault Account, with a different identifier at the start of their addresses:

-Normal Account：start with “gc’’. “gc1” indicates a single- signature Normal Account, and “gc2” indicates a multi-signature Normal Account.
+Normal Account：starts with “gt’’. “gt1” indicates a single-signature Normal Account, and “gt2” indicates a multi-signature Normal Account.
-Vault Account：start with “vault’.“vault 1” indicates a single- signature Vault Account, and “ vault2” indicates a multi-signature Vault Account,
+Vault Account：starts with “vault’.“vault1” indicates a single-signature Vault Account, and “ vault2” indicates a multi-signature Vault Account,

-With the address identifier mechanism invented by GateChain, the recipient account can easily identify the sending account's type and set the confirmation requirement accordingly.
+With GateChain's address identifier mechanism, confirmation requirements can be set and carried out accordingly.
 If it is from a Vault Account, confirmation is safe only after a revocable delay period. -->

 ### GateChain Address Types

-GateChain has two main account types, Normal Account, and Vault Account, with a different identifier at the start in their addresses.
+GateChain has two main account types, Normal Account, and Vault Account, with a different identifier at the start of their addresses.

-* Normal Account：start with “gc’’. “gc1” indicates a single- signature Normal Account, and “gc2” indicates a multi-signature Normal Account.
+* Normal Account：starts with "gt". "gt1" indicates a single-signature Normal Account, and "gt2" indicates a multi-signature Normal Account.
-* Vault Account：start with “vault’.“vault 1” indicates a single- signature Vault Account, and “ vault2” indicates a multi-signature Vault Account.
+* Vault Account：starts with "vault"."vault1" indicates a single-signature Vault Account, and "vault2" indicates a multi-signature Vault Account.

-With the address identifier mechanism invented by GateChain, the recipient account can easily identify the sending account's type and set the confirmation requirement accordingly.
-If it is from a Vault Account, confirmation is safe only after a revocable delay period.
+With GateChain's address identifier mechanism, confirmation requirements can be set and carried out accordingly.
+If a transaction is initiated from a Vault Account, confirmation is safe only after a revocable delay period.

 ### GateChain Transaction Types

 GateChain has many transaction types.
-To identify different transaction types efficiently, GateChain creatively provides a transaction type identifier.
+To identify different transaction types efficiently, GateChain provides a transaction type identifier.

-Below are identifiers different transaction types start with:
+Below are the identifiers that different transaction types can start with:

-* Irrevocable Pay：“INREVOCABLEPAY-”
+* Irrevocable Payment：“IRREVOCABLEPAY-”
-* Revocable Pay：“REVOCABLEPAY-”
+* Revocable Payment：“REVOCABLEPAY-”
-* Account Set： “ACCOUNTSET-”
+* Account Setting： “ACCOUNTSET-”
-* Vault Create：“VAULTCREATE-”
+* Vault Creation：“VAULTCREATE-”
-* Revoke: “REVOKE-”
+* Revoke Request: “REVOKE-”
-* Vault Clear：“VAULTCLEAR-”
+* Vault Clearance：“VAULTCLEAR-”
 * Untitled： “BASIC-”